 From 21 May 2021 the charge for single-use carrier bags increased to a minimum of 10p and was extended to all retailers.

 1. Which shops charge for bags

 All retailers of all sizes must charge for single-use carrier bags.

 It’s not just supermarkets who are affected - high street, out-of-town shops and takeaways are also required to charge for bags.

 Whether or not a shop must charge for bags depends on the size of the company that runs the shop, not on the size of an individual branch.
 There’s more information in our guidance for retailers.

 As a shopper, you can avoid being charged by bringing your own bags.
 In some shops, you can buy thicker, reusable ‘bags for life’.

 Typically, you pay for these once, and can return them for a free replacement when they wear out.

 3. When you’re not charged for a bag

-There are some cases where retailers aren’t required to charge you for a bag:
+Retailers are not required to charge you for the following: